J. T. Smith (wrestler): Maryland Champion; Television Champion (1992–1994)

+On July 10, 1993, Smith had a dark match against The Sandman for World Championship Wrestling.

+Smith received a title shot against Shane Douglas for the Heavyweight Championship at NWA Bloodfest: Part 2.
+During the match, Terry Funk threw in the towel for Smith but Smith threw it back on Funk's face.
+Smith lost the match and Funk attacked him after the match.
+On October 16, Smith won a battle royal in North East, Maryland to become the first Maryland Champion, thus winning his first title in the company.
+However, Smith would become the only person to hold the title due to it being abandoned later that year.
+At Holiday Hell, Smith and Tommy Cairo unsuccessfully challenged Kevin Sullivan and The Tazmaniac for the Tag Team Championship.

 Smith had a notable match at The Night the Line Was Crossed on February 5, 1994, in which he defeated Mike Awesome.
 On the March 22 episode of Hardcore TV, Smith defeated The Tazmaniac to win the Television Championship.
 During the match, Smith rescued Woman from The Public Enemy (Johnny Grunge and Rocco Rock), which resulted in a rivalry between Smith and Public Enemy.
 Smith successfully defended the title against Rockin' Rebel at the inaugural Ultimate Jeopardy event on March 26.
 He lost the title to The Pitbull on the April 19 episode of Hardcore TV after Public Enemy attacked Smith before the match.
 At When Worlds Collide, Smith teamed with The Bruise Brothers (Don and Ron) to defeat Public Enemy, Mr. Hughes and Shane Douglas in a handicap elimination match when he became the survivor of his team by single-handedly eliminating Public Enemy.

 Smith's momentum would be slowed down in the following months.
 Smith attempted to regain the Television Championship from Jason on the September 13 episode of Hardcore TV but lost the match after suffering a knee injury.
 He wrestled The Public Enemy on several occasions in 1994 as he tried to win the World Tag Team Championship from Public Enemy with different tag team partners including The Sandman, Tommy Dreamer and Hack Meyers but failed to win the title.
 Smith defeated Hack Meyers at November to Remember.
 He would then face Stevie Richards in a losing effort at Holiday Hell.

-Smith took a hiatus from ECW in 1995 to compete in the Japanese promotion W*ING under the ring name "The Boogie Man".
+Smith took a hiatus from ECW in 1995 to accomplish a childhood dream of working in Japan by competing for W*ING, where he portrayed the character of Boogie Man, whose likeness was based upon Michael Myers.
 For a time, Smith assisted in running the Philadelphia location of ECW's training school, House of Hardcore.
 While there, Smith trained Francine Fournier.